ljzljz520-eng/rsyncy_fork3/README.md

 ## Installation

-rsync is implemented in Go.
+rsyncy is implemented in Go.
 For legacy reasons there is also a Python implementation that is still maintained.
 Both versions should behave exactly the same.

 ### Install/Update Binaries